kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 title: jatos.js Reference
 keywords: reference, jatos.js, function, variable, js, javascript, library
 tags:
-summary: jatos.js is a small JavaScript library that helps you to communicate from your component's JavaScript with your JATOS server.
+summary: jatos.js is a JavaScript library that helps you to communicate from your component's JavaScript with your JATOS server.
 Below we list and describe the variables and functions of the jatos.js library.
 sidebar: mydoc_sidebar
 permalink: jatos.js-Reference.html
 folder: